Dey-Sumit/expo-boilerplate/readme.md

 This boilerplate is designed to help you get started quickly with your Expo-based React Native project.
 You can begin building your app right away, utilizing the pre-configured tools and libraries provided.

+# Get started
+- Change the package name in app.json
+- replace the app icons splash screen in assets folder
+- and run `npx expo prebuild --clean`
+* delete the ios and android folder if you want.
+Just use the expo-dev-client

 ## Contributions

 Contributions and suggestions are welcome.
 Feel free to open issues and create pull requests to enhance this boilerplate and make it even more useful for the community.